dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### How to upgrade from V2 to V3?

-Following changes has to be made
+The following changes have to be made:
 1) Create or update eng/Publishing.props, adding the following MSBuild property:

 ```